Why visit Tasmania and why you need a Tasmania Road Trip Itinerary

 Tassie lends itself to some incredible road trips and camping holidays, and the fact that Spirit of Tasmania allows you to bring all your own equipment with you means you can do it relatively cheaply too.

-Planning your own Tasmania road trip?
+And that’s it for this Tasmania travel blog!
+Are you planning your own Tasmania road trip?
 Be sure to check out Spirit of Tasmania’s Road Trip Planner for routes and inspiration.
 And let us know how you get on!

 We received a complimentary cabin and sail with Spirit of Tasmania in exchange for writing this blog post.
 All of these opinions are our own.